Skip to main content

 VariableTypeDescription

-emailstringEmail of the connected user
+emailstringEmail of the user.

-namestringName of the connected user
+namestringName of the user.

-profileImagestringProfile image of the connected user
+profileImagestringProfile image of the user.

 Sample Response